Scheme fatigue has two sides. In the following I try the describe my views about Scheme programming language and also poke at a few other topics.

 In particular, I quote the following:

 The Lisp Curse essay, try to explain that it is way too easy to do a fork.
 I argue that we should let it be so.
 I argue we should make it easier to fork.
-Meanwhile we should individually strive for better softwares.
-Better software should include rationales, tests, documentations.
-And credits to be able to understand the lineage of the idea, and question whether the premise that lead to a given solution do still make sense.
-And, only later, maybe at some point, some guarantees like backward compatibility, deprecation policy, upgrade path and long time-support story.
+Meanwhile we should individually strive for better software.
+Better software should include rationales, tests, documentations, and credits to be able to understand the lineage of the idea, and question whether the premise that lead to a given solution do still make sense.
+Only later, maybe at some point, some guarantees like backward compatibility, deprecation policy, upgrade path and long time-support story.
 To put emulation, innovation and ideas melting at the forefront of humans goals.

 "Lisp Curse" inflict upon the idea that lisp will never bring back the good old days that are before the AI-winter.
-Time traveling is not possible, or maybe there is, but that does not matter.
+Time traveling is not possible, but that does not matter.
 The thing that matters is lisps have overcome their past daemons related to performance and efficiency.
-Actually, people (like me) have reported that their Common Lisp or Scheme code to be faster than the C or C++ equivalent.
-Also, lisp, in particular Scheme has improved the maintainability of Scheme e.g. the advent of hygenic macros, make the code much more readable, and more future proof.
+Actually, people (like me) have reported that their Scheme code to be faster than the C or C++ equivalent.
+Also, Scheme has improved the maintainability e.g. the advent of , make the code much more readable, and more future proof.
 It is a complex, maybe complicated idiom, but a powerful one.

-A consequence of the AI-winter is that lisps have, to some extent, lost mainstream momentum.
-Yeah, there was winter, but now it is spring.
+A consequence of the AI-winter is that LISP has, to some extent, lost mainstream momentum.

 Do-It-Yourself is good.

 I need to decide what to do of my free time.

 My hearth is happy with the idea of a peer-to-peer collaboration system that would make it possible to fork at the function level.
 Taking inspiration from and and why not ethereum.
 It would also make it possible to translate definitions into your favorite natural language.
 No more English-only programmable programming systems.